 FEDERAL PELL GRANT

-The Federal Pell Grant program provides a foundation of assistance to which other forms of aid may be added.
+The Federal Pell Grant program provides a foundation of assistance to which other forms of aid may be added to.
 Eligibility of the Federal Pell Grant program is determined by a standard formula that is revised and approved every year by the federal government.
-Unlike loans, grants do not have to be paid back.
-Congress sets the amount of Federal Pell Grants each year and is available for all eligible students.
+Unlike loans, grants do not have to be paid back under most circumstances.
+Congress sets the amount of Federal Pell Grant awards each year and is available for all eligible students.
 Students who transfer to Westcliff University during the academic year will have their eligibility determined on an individual basis.
 Students may not receive Federal Pell Grant funds from more than one school at a time

 Pell Lifetime Eligibility Limit: Effective beginning with the 2012-2013 award year, the duration of a student’s eligibility to receive a Federal Pell Grant is 600% (6 full academic years).
 The calculation of the duration of a student’s eligibility will include all years of the student’s receipt of Federal Pell Grant funding.
 Once a student exhausted the full 600%, the student will no longer qualify for future eligibility in the Pell Grant program.